Alfresco/alfresco-ng2-components/README.md

 NPM: 9.x
 ```

-Also, check out the tutorial: [Creating your first ADF Application](docs/tutorials/creating-your-first-adf-application.md)
+Also, check out the tutorial [Creating your first ADF Application](docs/tutorials/creating-your-first-adf-application.md)
 for full details on what you may need to install before using ADF.

 ### See also